samieze/aMuSE/README.md

 #### oOP

-The directory `oOP` contains the implementation of the optimal operator placement for a given network and query.
+The directory `oOP` contains the implementation for an optimal operator placement given a network and a query.

 #### DCEP-Ambrosia